manvirag/tech_learning_tinkering/hld/template/hld.md

 -  for any blob storage usecase:
     - blog storage require  images, video, dataset, logs , file etc.
-    - options like s3 -> highly available, multiple zones, (No real directories or folders, just a key-value store.)
+    - options like s3 -> highly available, multiple zones, virtually infinite storage, (No real directories or folders, just a key-value store.)
     - write like bucket with unique address -> {bucket}/{domain}/{date}/{hour}/files.
     - CDN integration with s3 and Multipart Uploads for large files.
     - Limitations: high latency than db, not fine grain update versioning file, New writes → Strong consistency (Always latest version).
 Updates/Deletes(overide with version) → Eventual consistency (Old version may appear briefly)

 -  what about the hdfs ?
-    -
+    - hdfs is concept ->  HDFS (Hadoop Distributed File System) is a design pattern for distributed storage, where large files are split into blocks and stored across multiple nodes with replication.
+    - Default 128MB/256MB block size, optimized for sequential reads.
+    - NameNode manages metadata, DataNodes ( like partition in kafka ) store actual data.
+    - Default 3x replication for fault tolerance, configurable.
+    - **No in-place updates, only appends allowed.**
+    - readymate solution -> hadoop etc.
+    - mostly system based on this in case related to files and processing.
+    - though apache spark , flink are like processor can be used with hdfs or s3 or kafka ( stream )
+    - less latency than s3, Optimized for big data, not random small file access.

 -  talk about cache for any general purpose, its data structure: